SymbolicModel/GettingStarted/README.md

 ```
 ubuntu.exe
 ```
+### Installing pip on WSL
+It's possible that your WSL installation comes without pip, which will mean when you try to `pip install pysr` you will see an 'unknown command' error.
+To fix this, you'll need to install pip yourself.
+First, try running `python3 -m ensurepip --upgrade` in your ubuntu terminal.
+If that doesn't work, you need to run the command `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py` to create a python file called 'get-pip'.
+Run it with `python3 -m get-pip`.
+Check that it's installed properly by running `pip install pysr`.
+If that doesn't work, try running `python3 -m pip install pysr`.
+You should now be able to install packages to your ubuntu distribution.
 ## Google Colab
 It is recommended that you at least attempt to install Python and the packages locally.
 If all attempts fail, you may fall back on Google Colab as a working environment.